zabbix/zabbix/templates/module/cisco_snmp/README.md

 ## Feedback

-Please report any issues with the template at https://support.zabbix.com
+Please report any issues with the template at https://support.zabbix.com.

 # Cisco CISCO-PROCESS-MIB by SNMP

 ## Overview

-For Zabbix version: 6.2 and higher
+For Zabbix version: 6.2 and higher.

 ## Setup